COVID-19 is having a higher than usual impact

 Fewer passenger flights means we have less air freight capacity.
 Many domestic and international routes are currently suspended, and remaining routes have much lower frequencies.

-Post Offices remain open and we’re still delivering
+Most Post Offices remain open

-Delays may be experienced
+Delivery delays may be experienced

 - Wine deliveries are particularly affected as they need to be processed manually.